samjones00/docs/docs/_documentation/netcore-localhost-cert.md

     10.0.2.2       local.servicestack.com

-Alternatively you can use a DNS record that resolves to `10.0.2.2`:
+Which can be quite cumbersome to change, alternatively an easier solution is to use a DNS record that resolves to `10.0.2.2`:

     dev.servicestack.com